 EXPLAIN is an educated guess from

 the MySQL join optimizer.
-You should check whether the numbers
+Check whether the numbers are even

 STRAIGHT_JOIN in your